Semester Study Abroad

 Students accepted into ISEP exchange programs pay Berry College tuition, room and board costs.
 Click here for other ISEP fee information.
 ISEP has its own

 application process, and the completed packet must be reviewed by the International Programs Director in time to meet ISEP's stated deadlines.
 In addition to the ISEP application, students must submit the following completed documents:

 - course substitution form with attached course descriptions (this may wait until placement has been announced)

 - power of attorney

 February 1 for the following fall

-All approved students will pay a non-refundable $300 deposit toward their Berry College tuition for the study abroad semester.
-This is the Friday before spring break for fall and the Friday before fall break for spring semester study.
-If this is a hardship for students, they should talk with the IP Director to make other arrangements.
+All approved students pay a non-refundable $300 deposit toward their Berry College tuition for the study abroad semester.
+This deposit is due by the date stated in the student's approval email from International Programs.
+If this deposit is a hardship for students, they should talk with the IP Director to make other arrangements.
 This deposit should not prevent students from studying abroad.

 All students must attend the two-part pre-departure orientation.
 Failure to attend these could result in the forfeiting of the $300 deposit, revoking of IP scholarships or withdrawal from study abroad.

 For information on how to apply for summer programs, click here.

 * Students who wish to apply for an International Programs scholarship for the following spring must also have applied to study abroad by this date.